runpod/janitor/docs/planning/011_continue.md

 1. Orphaned Validation Detection

-    - Query the database for entries with `validation_status="running"` that are older than a configurable threshold (e.g., 5 hours)
+    - Query the database for entries with `validation_status="running"` or `"queued"` that are older than a configurable threshold (e.g., 5 hours)
     - Group orphaned entries by `run_id` to show which runs were interrupted
     - Display repository details, timestamps, and original prompts for context